kragen/derctuo/markdown/line-numbered-isam-buffers.md

 6. Insert a new key-value pair into the file.

 All of these take at most logarithmic time; 2 and 3 are typically constant time.
-(It's common for ISAM systems to support an update operation as well, but in the absence of concurrency, this can be synthesized from read, delete, and insert.)
+(It’s common for ISAM systems to support an update operation as well, but in the absence of concurrency, this can be synthesized from read, delete, and insert.)
 There are a variety of ways to implement this, though B*-trees and LSM-trees are the most